rshipp/ir-triage-toolkit/README.md

 restrictions.

 ## Description
-A collection of scripts that can be used to create a toolkit for incident response and volatile data collection.
+A collection of scripts can create a toolkit for incident response and volatile data collection.
 This includes bash scripts to create a Linux toolkit, and Batch scripts to create a Windows toolkit.